panaghia/Element.crossfade/README.md

 How to use
 ----------

-This plugin extends the element class by providing a function named crossfade
+This plugin extends the element class by providing a function named crossfade to tween background-image property.

 You can use this function this way: